ReturnedTrue/NebulaFramework/README.md

 Shared - ReplicatedStorage <br />

 # Usage
-**NebulaFramework currently has no communication between the client and the server, this is under development.**
+**NebulaFramework currently in early-development, please use with caution**

 A folder named `Nebula` must be placed under certain services depending on the context.
 Nebula will run any ModuleScript under these folders.